StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 **Setting or changing deletion period**

-By default, the deletion period is 30 days.
+By default, the deletion period is set to 30 days.
 You can set a deletion period that better fits your company in a few easy steps.
 From your Business profile:

 - Go to **Deletion period**
 - Click on the **Pen symbol**